Aretha Franklin: A Queen Returns To Her Throne

 “The pain was so hard it nearly brought me to my knees,” the Queen of Soul continues.
 “So I said, ‘The concerts are over.
 I have to go find out what is wrong.'”

 Though rumors surfaced claiming the singer was suffering from pancreatic cancer, she squashed them that same year.
 Only, it appears her illness has remained a mystery.
-Still, fast forward 6-years and the Queen of Soul is still standing and has plans of a biopic being created about her.
+Still, fast forward seven years and the Queen of Soul is still standing and has plans of a biopic being created about her.

-In fact, it’s that very strength, spirit and undeniable star power, which has her hometown up in arms to save the home she was birthed in – call it a birthday wish come true (we assume).
+In fact, it’s her strength, spirit and undeniable star power, which had her hometown on a mission to save the home she was birthed in – call it a birthday wish come true.